Rudy Giuliani floated ‘dangerous’ and incendiary false claims of election conspiracy — and Fox News broadcast it live

 Last time, the former New York mayor and Trump loyalist advanced dubious allegations of voting irregularities outside a business called Four Seasons Total Landscaping in northeast Philadelphia, neighboring a crematorium and an adult-video store.
-This time, he chose the more refined setting of the Republican National Committee headquarters in Washington but a barely less circus atmosphere, as Giuliani retailed an unproven and conspiratorial view of the election and the hot lights accompanying the TV cameras sent mysterious rivulets of brown-tinted sweat coursing down his face.
+This time he chose the more refined setting of the Republican National Committee headquarters in Washington but a barely-less-circus atmosphere, as Giuliani retailed an unproven and conspiratorial view of the election and the hot lights accompanying the TV cameras sent mysterious rivulets of brown-tinted sweat coursing down his face.

-Alone among the major news networks, Fox News carried the press conference in its entirety.
+Alone among the major news networks, Fox News carried the news conference in its entirety.
 But why?

 In a brief statement, a Fox representative said the network “took the Giuliani press conference today for the same reason we took the Coronavirus Task Force press conference with Dr. Fauci, it was news.”

 Yet Giuliani has been on a long legal losing streak as leader of Trump’s quixotic attempt to undermine the election’s outcome.
-Courts in Arizona, Georgia, Michigan, Wisconsin and Pennsylvania have repeatedly rejected their argument that he was cheated out of votes or that local election officials conducted the election improperly.
+Courts in Arizona, Georgia, Michigan, Wisconsin and Pennsylvania have repeatedly rejected the Trump team’s argument that he was cheated out of votes or that local election officials conducted the election improperly.
 Giuliani has been unable to muster sufficient evidence to persuade judges to consider the president’s case.

-Which made Giuliani’s effort to appeal his case in the court of public opinion — that is, by holding a press conference — more of a public-relations ploy than a bona fide news event, a chance to spread incendiary and unsupported conspiracy theories to a wider audience.
+Which made his effort to appeal his case in the court of public opinion — that is, by holding a news conference — more of a public-relations ploy than a bona fide news event, a chance to spread incendiary and unsupported conspiracy theories to a wider audience.

 They included false claims that U.S. votes are counted in Europe by a company owned by affiliates of Venezuela’s authoritarian socialist leaders and that the U.S. military seized computer servers belonging to voting-machine manufacturers in Germany — eccentric allegations that have been widely debunked.

-“That press conference was the most dangerous 1 hr 45 minutes of television in American history,” tweeted Chris Krebs, the cybersecurity official fired Tuesday by Trump after he bucked the president by denying misinformation about voter fraud.
+“That press conference was the most dangerous 1 hr 45 minutes of television in American history,” tweeted Chris Krebs, the cybersecurity official fired Tuesday by Trump after he bucked the president by contradicting misinformation about voter fraud.
 “And possibly the craziest.”

 Krebs’s Cybersecurity and Infrastructure Security Agency issued a statement calling the Nov.
 3 election “the most secure in American history” and said “there is no evidence that any voting system deleted or lost votes, changed votes, or was in any way compromised.”